How to Paint a Garage Floor By Applying Epoxy

 Analyze the floor and weather before you even consider an epoxy garage floor, test to determine if dampness is coming up through the concrete from the ground.
 If moisture is evident, your floor isn’t suitable for epoxy.
 Also, forgo the project if the concrete floor is sealed (you’ll know a sealer has been used if water beads up when applied to the surface).
 If you’re dealing with a new slab, you must wait a minimum of 28 days, preferably two months, for the floor to cure and dry thoroughly before applying a epoxy flooring.
 And if you’re dealing with a previously painted floor, the best advice is to remove the paint, especially when you’re applying a solvent-based epoxy garage flooring paint that could soften any that remains.

 If your concrete passed these tests, make sure the weekend weather passes, too.
 The temperature of the concrete must be a minimum of 55 degrees F, with an air temperature between 60 and 90 degrees for optimum garage floor epoxy curing/drying.

 Scrub oil stains

-To begin, use a flat-edged shovel or scraper to loosen hardened surface debris, then sweep it out with a stiff-bristle garage broom.
+To remove the oil stains from concrete, use a flat-edged shovel or scraper to loosen hardened surface debris, then sweep it out with a stiff-bristle garage broom.
 Dip a stiff-bristle brush into a cleaner/degreaser and scrub oil stains aggressively.
 Wipe up with cotton rags or paper shop towels.
 Repeat the procedure until the greasy feel is gone and water droplets no longer bead up on the surface before your epoxy garage floor project.
-Next, mix up a 5-gallon batch of water and concrete cleaner/degreaser according to label directions (found at home centers and hardware stores).
+Next, mix up a five-gallon batch of water and concrete cleaner/degreaser according to label directions (found at home centers and hardware stores).

 Use an electric floor scrubber